MuhtasimTanmoy/Trade-Journal/Terms.md

 `BLOCK Market` is the market for bulk selling and buying on automatic matching with equal quantity and best price (all or none condition) basis.
 Orders entered in this market are immediately flashed on all trading workstations.
 The minimum amount for a bid of bulk lot for a certain security shall be Tk.
 5 Lac at market price unless otherwise fixed by the Council from time to time with the approval of the SEC.

-`Mortgaze` bank loan with down pement with house as collateral.
+`Mortgaze` bank loan with down payment with house as collateral.
+It connects home owners to institutional investors.
+Any credit card or loan is a way to generate profit.
+Home owners buy from broker who connects to mortgaze lenders who in turn works for investment banker.
+Investment banker buys uses leverage to buy lots og mortgazes to amplify output.
+Often no risk, down payment, proof of income which are `sub prime mortgazes`.

+`Collaterized Debt Obligation` collection of mortgazes.
+Packed in different stages- safe, medium, risky.
+The safe AAA rated bucket is hedged or ensured with `Credit default swap`.
+Risky slice goes to hedge funds.

-`Short selling` comes with 200% reward and infinite loss.
+`Short Selling` comes with 200% reward and infinite loss.
 It is leveraged trading.
 Short squeeze happens during shorting.

+`Credit Default Swap` is a financial derivative contract between two parties, where one party agrees to pay the other party in the event of a credit event, such as default, bankruptcy or a failure to pay by a third party.

+The CDS contract works by the buyer of the contract paying a periodic premium to the seller, in exchange for a promise to be compensated in the event of a credit event.
+The amount of compensation is typically based on the difference between the face value of the bond and its market value after the credit event.

+CDS contracts are commonly used by investors to manage credit risk in their portfolios.
+For example, if an investor holds a bond, they may purchase a CDS contract to hedge against the possibility of the issuer defaulting.
+Similarly, investors who do not hold the bond may also buy CDS contracts to speculate on the possibility of a credit event occurring.